 There is no excuse for this butchery in inking (and coloring).
 None.

-Not for the artist who gave us these moments in Death in the Family:
+Not over the pencils of the artist who gave us these moments in Death in the Family:

 The inker here is Mike DeCarlo.
 He knew how to add shadow, movement, and depth, with subtlety and grace.